virajvchavan/portfolio/src/posts/world-of-charts-1.md

 A common use case for this is when we want to show some charts in the dynamic emails we send to users through the back-end.
 Since JavaScript execution is not allowed in the HTML emails, we can generate image files for the charts and render them in emails.
 (Other use-cases might include creating embedded charts in PDF files, attaching images in emails etc)

 There are limited libraries available for server-side chart generation.
 Different libraries are available for most server-side languages.
-Separate services like <a href="https://www.image-charts.com/" target="_blank">image charts</a> also exist, which give you a <a href="https://restfulapi.net/" target="_blank">REST API</a> to use.
+Separate services like <a href="https://www.image-charts.com/" target="_blank">image charts</a> and <a href="https://quickchart.io/" target="_blank">quickchart.io</a> also exist, which give you a <a href="https://restfulapi.net/" target="_blank">REST API</a> to use.

 If you can’t find a server-side library that fits your needs, as a workaround, you can write a script on your server that uses one of the client-side libraries to create the chart in HTML.
 Then you can convert the html to PDF or an image file on the server.